-Under the Western Pond Turtle Recovery Project, the turtles were collected from the wild as eggs and given a head start on life under the care of Woodland Park Zoo to improve their chance of survival in the wild.
-Unlike wild turtles, they are fed at the zoo throughout the winter so that by summer they are nearly as big as 3-year-old turtles that grew up in the wild.
+Under the recovery project, the turtles were collected from the wild as eggs and given a head start on life under the care of Woodland Park Zoo to improve their chance of survival in the wild.
+Unlike wild turtles, they are fed at the zoo throughout the winter so that by summer they are nearly as big as 3year-old turtles that grew up in the wild.
 Once the turtles reach about 2 ounces-a suitable size to escape the mouths of invasive predatory bullfrogs-they are returned to the wild and monitored by biologists.